-Providing a reliable and sustainable transport infrastructure will allow us to realise our strategic ambitions and growth potential which are critical to our success.
+Providing a reliable and sustainable transport infrastructure will allow us to realise our strategic ambitions and growth potential, both of which are crucial to our success.

 Sustainable mobility has a key role to play in ensuring that development associated with growth makes optimal use of existing transport infrastructure, as well as maximising the benefit of new sustainable travel opportunities.
-Enabling behavioural change through travel choice can lead to a variety of benefits, including reduced congestion and improved health and wellbeing, as well as providing improved economic opportunities for individuals.
+Enabling behavioural change through travel choice can lead to a variety of benefits, including reduced congestion and improved health and wellbeing, as well as providing improved economic opportunities for the local population.

 Our sector and place priorities for economic growth will inform these decisions.
 We therefore work with local councils, stakeholders and utility providers in order to promote Greater Lincolnshire's case for investment to create a co-ordinated approach to delivery.

 Demand for the movement of people and goods will continue to grow across Greater Lincolnshire, putting increased stress on existing transport networks.
 Over 4 million lorry loads of goods per year add to pinch points in traffic congestion, and poor access will weaken the future sustainability of the economy.
 This is a major factor affecting the agri-food supply chain in both real cost and lost opportunity, due to the time sensitivity of food production.
 Around 6.5 million passengers pass through Greater Lincolnshire's rail stations every year whilst some 260 freight train movements serve the Port of Immingham each week.
 Our visitor economy will also benefit greatly from improved connectivity and transport links.